 Texas adoption agencies could ban Jews, gays, Muslims

-There are 1 comment on the KAUZ story from 6 min ago, titled Texas adoption agencies could ban Jews, gays, Muslims.
-In it, KAUZ reports that:
+There are 2 comments on the The Chronicle-Journal story from 13 hrs ago, titled Texas adoption agencies could ban Jews, gays, Muslims.
+In it, The Chronicle-Journal reports that:

 Parents seeking to adopt children in Texas could soon be rejected by public or private agencies with religious objections to them being Jewish, Muslim, gay, single, or interfaith couples, under a proposal advancing in the Republican-controlled Legislature.
 Five other states have passed similar laws protecting faith-based adoption organizations that refuse to place children with gay parents or other households on religious grounds - but Texas' rule extends to state-funded agencies.